 My first book was published in 1987.
-Today I am the bestselling Mills and Boon Presents author with sales thirty five million books worldwide.
+Today I am the bestselling Mills and Boon Presents author with sales forty two million books worldwide.

 I’m Irish.
 I’m a Leo born July 30.
 I learnt to read at the age of 3, haven’t stopped since then.
 I hated school, enjoyed university.
 I first met my husband when I was 14 but we had a rocky path to the altar.
 I wrote my first romance at 15 but couldn’t find a buyer!
 I have five children, one natural, four adopted from Sri Lanka and Guatemala.
 I live in the country and have five acres of wild woodland garden.